 the honking geese cry warning

-of the frigid nights to come.
+of the frigid days to come.

 And soon within the forest,